htutwaiphyoe/mastering-javascript/Readme.md

 # The Definitive Guide

-- This is docs and examples for JavaScript Book called "The Definitive Guide" By David Flanagan
+This is docs and examples for JavaScript Book called "The Definitive Guide" By David Flanagan

+## Chapters

-- Current Chapter is about Objects
+- Chapter 2 - Lexical Structure